Thomas Dale (priest): Life

 Dale became a prebendary of St Paul's Cathedral in 1843, holding the stall of Caddington Minor and an honorary canon.
 In 1846 he became vicar of St Pancras' Church and was also the Golden Lecturer at St Margaret Lothbury.
 While at St Pancras', William Brown Galloway was his curate.
 Dale is credited with founding St Mark's Church in St Mark's Square.
 His last position before becoming the dean in Rochester was at St Therfield Therfield.

 Family

-Dale married Emily Jane Richardson (1800-1849) on 22 November 1819 and they had at least nine children, the eldest of whom Thomas Pelham Dale became an Anglo-Catholic ritualist priest who was prosecuted and imprisoned for ritualist practices.
+Dale married Emily Jane Richardson (1803 - 1849) on 22 November 1819 in London.
+They had at least nine children, the eldest of whom Thomas Pelham Dale became an Anglo-Catholic ritualist priest who was prosecuted and imprisoned for ritualist practices.